sharadregoti/tyk-docs/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

   tyk-stack
 ```

-The deployment will take 10 minutes, as the installation is sequential and the
+The deployment process takes approximately 10 minutes, as the installation is sequential and some dependencies take
-dependencies require a bit of time before they are started up.
-Once the
-installation is complete, the script will print out a list of all the services
+time to initialize.
+Once the installation is complete, the script will output a list of all the services that were
-that were started and how those can be accessed.
-The k6 job will start running
-after the script is finished and will run in the background for 15 minutes to
+started, along with instructions on how to access them.
+Afterward, the k6 job will begin running in the background,
-generate traffic over that period of time.
-To visualize the live traffic, you
+generating traffic for 15 minutes.
+To monitor live traffic, you can use the credentials provided by the script to
-can use the credentials provided by the script to access Grafana or the Tyk
+access Grafana or the Tyk Dashboard
-Dashboard.

 ## Usage